CodeDefenders/CodeDefenders/docker/README.md

 Changing the `CODEDEFENDERS_DB_*` variables after creating the container for the first time requires you to update the settings in the database container manually.
 Otherwise, you have to destroy the [volumes](#persistence).

+**NOTE:**
+The container supports the intentionally undocumented `CODEDEFENDERS_TOMCAT_LISTENING_PORT` variable to change the port the tomcat server in the container binds to.
+It can be used to prevent port collisions for setups were the codedefenders containers are run with the (less secure) `--network=host` option.

 ### Persistence